shkyler/gmit-pands-project/README.md

 ![Fisher](/img/Fisher.jpg)

 Ronald Fisher was a contemporary of Anderson.
-In addition to being the greatest statistician ever, he invented experimental design and was a principal founder of population genetics [7].
+In addition to being probably the greatest statistician ever, he invented experimental design and was a principal founder of population genetics [7].
-In 1925, he released his book "_Statistical Methods for Research Workers_" which soon revolutionise both statistics and biology.
+In 1925, he released his book "_Statistical Methods for Research Workers_" which soon revolutionised both statistics and biology.
 In fact, he has been described as "_a genius who almost single-handedly created the foundations for modern statistical science_" [8].

 ### 2.3 The Purpose of Linear Discriminant Analysis (LDA) [9]
 The purpose of LDA is to classify objects into groups based on a set of features that describe the objects.
 In general, an object is placed into one of a number of predetermined groups based on the outcome of some obsertvations made on that object.
 In order to classify items properly the following must be decided: